Evaluating the Robustness of Deep Reinforcement Learning for Autonomous Policies in a Multi-agent Urban Driving Environment: Conclusion

 \section{Conclusion}

-In this work, we compare the robustness of DRL-based policies while training ACs and adversarial agents.
+In this work, we compare the robustness of DRL-based policies while training ACs agents.
 By first training DRL AC policies in a multi-agent environment, we test their driving performance in both single and multi-agent scenarios.
-We analyze the robustness of AC policies using four evaluation metrics described in Section~\ref{sec:Results}.
-In order to find more vulnerabilities in AC policies, the same DRL algorithms are used for training adversarial agents that can help in finding failure-driving scenarios for victim ACs.
-We use the best performing AC agents from our experiments as victim ACs to evaluate the effectiveness of adversarial policies in driving victim ACs into collision and offroad driving errors.
+We analyze the robustness of AC policies using six evaluation metrics within both multi and single-agent scenarios.
+We also propose a comprehensive multi-objective reward function designed for the evaluation of DRL AC driving agents.
+Based on our proposed reward function, we analyze the overall success rate in achieving safety, efficiency, and lane keeping for each DRL policy as described in Section~\ref{sec:Results}.